 The Spangler team didn't win, but they had a good time playing as a family in the Tom Spangler Golf Classic, a fundraising tournament for the Knox County Sheriff.
 From left, brothers Bobby, Bruce and Tom and nephew Brady.
-Spangler Golf Classic 'blessed' by friends, family, weather and turnout By Steve Williams The second Tom Spangler Golf Classic "doubled" in size and the weather Friday at Three Ridges Golf Course to benefit first-year Knox County Sheriff Spangler couldn't have been better.
-Spangler's first tournament was in October of 2017 at Gettysyue Country Club and had one afternoon shotgun start.
+Spangler Golf Classic 'blessed' by friends, family, weather and turnout By Steve Williams The second Tom Spangler Golf Classic "doubled" in size and the weather Friday at Three Ridges Golf Course to benefit first-year Knox County Sheriff Spangler Spangler's first tournament was in October of 2017 at Gettysvue Country Club and had one afternoon shotgun start.
 That was prior to his election as Knox County Sheriff.
-Last week's tournament "We've got some campaign debts to fulfill and we want.